Introduction to the New River/Mexicali Sanitation Program

 NEW RIVER POLLUTION FROM MEXICO

 Historically, the New River has been recognized as a significant pollution problem since at least the late 1940s, primarily because of its extremely high concentrations of fecal coliform bacteria and offensive odor at the International Boundary.
 The early history of New River pollution is vague, but it is believed to be closely aligned with population growth.
 In 1920, the total population of Mexicali was only 6,200 people.
 In 1955, it was estimated that raw sewage from approximately 25,000 people was being discharged into the New River from Mexicali.
 In 1975, the population jumped to over 100,000 people.
-The present population of Mexicali is reported as 764,902 (INEGI 2001) by Mexico, but some believe it is close to 1 million.
+The present population of Mexicali is believed to be approximately 1 million (INEGI, 2010).
 A focal point of early complaints regarding New River pollution was odor.
 In the early fifties, the odor of the river near the boundary, particularly at night, was oftentimes overpowering.
 Beginning around 1956, the flows of the New River at the boundary increased considerably due to development of agricultural drainage return flows from Mexicali Valley.
 This dilution water temporarily alleviated the odor problem, but in the sixties the problem became increasingly noticeable as sewage loading increased with the population.
 Similarly, due to the recent industrial growth in Mexicali, industry is now also a significant source of New River pollution.
-In the mid 1980's the extent of the problem was finally recognized, and Mexico and the United States began to work cooperatively to address New River pollution from Mexico.
+In the mid 1980's, Mexico and the United States began to work cooperatively to address New River pollution from Mexico.
+However, it was not until 1992 when both countries recognized that the magnitude of the problem was significantly more severe than what they envisioned.
+By then, anywhere from 10 up to 20 million gallons per day of raw sewage were routinely present in the New River as it entered California.

 SHORT AND LONG-TERM STRATEGIES TO IMPROVE THE WATER QUALITY

 The California Regional Water Quality Control Board, Colorado River Basin Region, has been actively involved in the cleanup of the New River and has been a significant force in molding the proceedings.
 The Regional Board has monitored the water quality of the New River since 1975.
 In 1995, the United States Environmental Protection Agency (USEPA) provided funds to the Regional Board to monitor and document the water quality at the International Boundary on a monthly basis.
 The main purpose was to assess to what degree the sanitation projects improve water quality of the New River at the boundary.
-Monitoring data indicate the New River is polluted by bacteria, silt, nutrients (e.g., nitrate and phosphate), and volatile organic constituents.
+Since 2002, and as resources have allowed, the state has been funding the monitoring.
+Monitoring data indicate the New River is polluted by bacteria, silt, nutrients (e.g., nitrate and phosphate), pesticides, and trash.
 See water quality data for the New River at the International Boundary.

 In 1980, the Unites States and Mexico Sections of the IBWC adopted Treaty Minute 264, which established water quality standards for the New River at the International Boundary and called for the elimination of Mexico's raw sewage discharges into the New River by 1982.
-In spite of this, the discharges of 10 to 20 million gallons per day (mgd) of raw sewage have continued due to an inadequate and dilapidated sewage infrastructure in Mexicali.
-It was not until 1992 that both governments recognize that the problem was more significantly extensive than envisioned in Minute 264.
-In 1992, US and Mexico adopted Treaty Minute No. 288 in 1992.
-Treaty Minute No. 288 established a long-term sanitation strategy for the New River at the Border and divided the sanitation project into Immediate Repairs (a.k.a. quick fixes"), the Mexicali I, and the Mexicali II projects.
-The projects total about $50 million dollars are being funded by both countries through the North American Development Bank (NAD Bank)-a binational organization created by the North American Free Trade Agreement (NAFTA).
+In spite of this, discharges of 10 to 20 million gallons per day (mgd) of raw sewage continued because both governments had underestimated the magnitude of the problem.
+In 1992, US and Mexico adopted Treaty Minute No. 288, which established a long-term sanitation strategy for the New River at the Border and divided the sanitation project into Immediate Repairs (a.k.a. quick fixes"), the Mexicali I, and the Mexicali II projects.
+The projects total about $50 million dollars and were funded by both countries through the North American Development Bank (NAD Bank)-a binational organization created by the North American Free Trade Agreement (NAFTA).
 The Border Environment Cooperation Commission (BECC)-the NAD Bank's sister institution-is responsible for certifying the projects meet a series of environmental criteria and qualify for funding.
 The Mexicali I and II sanitation projects originally received certification by the BECC on December 5, 1997, and January 7, 1998, respectively.

 - Improvements to the collection system, either by lining or replacing existing sewer pipes and acquiring modern sewer cleaning equipment;